gopheracademy/gopheracademy-web/content/advent-2019/contribute-beyond-code.md

 A final method is to look for **community inquiries**.
 These can come via different channels the [Gophers slack](https://invite.slack.golangbridge.org/) or Twitter, for example.

 * [Carolyn Van Slyck](https://twitter.com/carolynvs) [put out a call for Porter contributors](https://twitter.com/carolynvs/status/1174373191998943234) on Twitter in September of 2019.
 [Porter](https://porter.sh/contribute/) has a welcoming website that states the project values and guidelines upfront and lists the steps to take to get started contributing.
-* More recently, [Aaron Schesinger](https://twitter.com/arschles/status/1201966836083875840) shared a call for support for [Athens on Azure Kubernetes Service](https://arschles.com/blog/athens-on-azure-kubernetes-service/) with a more detailed [blog post](https://arschles.com/blog/athens-on-azure-kubernetes-service/) describing in broad strokes the plan.
+* In December of 2019 on Twitter, [Aaron Schesinger](https://twitter.com/arschles/status/1201966836083875840) shared a call for support for [Athens on Azure Kubernetes Service](https://arschles.com/blog/athens-on-azure-kubernetes-service/) with a more detailed [blog post](https://arschles.com/blog/athens-on-azure-kubernetes-service/) describing in broad strokes the plan.

 ### Identify possible contributions